SashimiSaketoro/blt-burn/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC 4.0)** license.

 ### Attribution
-This codebase is a Rust/Burn implementation of the ByteLatent Transformer (BLT) architecture.
+This codebase is a partial Rust/Burn implementation of specific components from the ByteLatent Transformer (BLT) architecture.
 - **Original Work**: [BLT (Meta Research)](https://github.com/facebookresearch/blt)
 - **Original License**: CC-BY-NC 4.0
+- **Scope**: This implementation includes only:
+  - The entropy model for text segmentation
+  - Embedding extraction (pre-L2-norm)
+  - Basic tokenization
+  - **NOT included**: Training code, full transformer capabilities, compression features, or other BLT functionality
 - **Modifications**:
-  - Complete rewrite in Rust using the Burn framework
+  - Implemented select components in Rust using the Burn framework
   - Added multimodal pre-tokenization system
   - Added pre-norm signal extraction for hypersphere integration
   - Optimized for Metal acceleration (Apple Silicon)